intel/zephyr.js/docs/pme.md

 Takes a pattern and uses the committed neurons in the network to classify the pattern.

-The `pattern` is an array of pattern in bytes, up to 128 bytes in length.
+The `pattern` is an array of bytes, up to 128 bytes in length.

 Returns `PME.NO_MATCH` if the input data did not match any of the trained categories.
 Otherwise, the trained category assigned by the network will be returned.